melvinlee/workshops/docs/aws/tfe/slides-tfe.md

 ???
 **Before we store our sensitive variables in Terraform Enterprise, we must enable Remote Execution.**

+You may also point out again that these credentials are only valid for 8 hours and if anyone tries to check them into version control that hasn't happened since last week!
+We will get alerts, and the token will be shutdown!
 ---
 name: chapter-5-tfe-lab-enable-remote-execution
 .center[.lab-header[👩🏻‍🏫 Lab Exercise 5a: Remote Execution]]